 - Sikaran — a form of kickboxing from the Philippines, which utilizes only the feet, the hands are only used for blocking.

 - Pradal Serey — a type of kickboxing from Cambodia.
 Also known as Kun Khmer

 - Lethwei — an unarmed Burmese martial art similar to other kickboxing styles from the region.

-- Mixed Martial Arts (MMA) — a full contact individual combat sport which includes aspects of several other combat sports and martial arts.
+- Mixed Martial Arts (MMA) — a full-contact individual combat sport that includes aspects of several other combat sports and martial arts.

 - Boxing — a combat sport in which two players throw punches at each other.